Reviewing and publishing content

 We’re still working on this section.
 Sign up to get an alert when we make changes to the guidance.

 Most content in Whitehall publisher follows a workflow from ‘draft’, to ‘submitted’ to ‘published’.
-Some pages don’t have a workflow, which means changes appear instantly on the site (you’ll see a warning when this is going to happen).
+Some pages do not have a workflow, which means changes appear instantly on the site (you’ll see a warning when this is going to happen).

 When a document is ready to be published press ‘submit’ for a second person to review it against the style guide and for errors.
 This is often called a second pair of eyes or ‘2i’ review.

 An editor or managing editor can then edit, publish, schedule or reject it.
-You’ll need to let them know when you submit something for review - the system doesn’t automatically notify anyone.
+You’ll need to let them know when you submit something for review - the system does not automatically notify anyone.

 You’ll receive an email when your document is either published or rejected.
 A rejected document goes back to draft status and after further editing you can submit it for review again.